 This native gamebird has declined enormously and, despite years of research and the application of a government biodiversity action plan, the continuing decline shown by CBC/BBS suggests that all efforts to boost the population in the wider countryside have so far been unsuccessful.
-Grey Partridge is one of the most strongly decreasing bird species in Europe (Kuijper et al. 2009, PECBMS 2009, PECBMS 2016a).
+Grey Partridge is one of the most strongly decreasing bird species in Europe (PECBMS), with steep declines evident in all regions since 1980 (Kuijper et al. 2009, PECBMS 2009, PECBMS 2017a).
 Numbers can be artificially increased within shooting estates where nesting habitat can be provided and pesticide use restricted, but at the expense of corvids, mustelids and foxes (Sotherton et al. 2014).